Alpine-DAV/ascent/src/docs/sphinx/developer_docs/BuildEnvironment.rst

 I Want To Develop VTK-m and VTK-h Pipelines
 ---------------------------------------------
-If you want to add new features to VTK-h, it source is developed inside the Ascent repo under `src/libs/vtkh`
+If you want to add new features to VTK-h, its source is developed inside the Ascent repo in the `src/libs/vtkh` directory.

-If your changes also require new features in VTK-m, you will need to build and install your own branch of VTK-m.
+If your changes also require new features in VTK-m, you will need to build and install your own version of VTK-m.
 Follow the examples in :ref:`building_manually` to create a VTK-m build.